jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     Get-ChildItem | Get-Member</pre>

-    The results show that the object returned by `Get-ChildItem` is an object whose type is *System.IO.FileInfo*.
+    The results show that the object returned by `Get-ChildItem` is an object of type *System.IO.FileInfo*.
 Furthermore, it lists the methods and properties available on that object.
 The list is a little hard to read because the methods and properties aren't listed in alphabetical order.
 You can fix that by piping the output from `Get-Member` to the `Sort-Object` cmdlet and specifying a property name.
 The following command sorts the values returned by `Get-Member` on the *Name* property:

     <pre>
     Get-ChildItem | Get-Member | Sort-Object Name</pre>

-1. Notice that alphabetized list contains a property named *FullName*.
+1. Notice that the alphabetized list contains a property named *FullName*.
 As you might suspect, this property returns the full name (path plus file name) of a file-system object.
 Suppose you wanted to list each file in the current directory using full names.
 You can use `ForEach-Object` to iterate over the files and display each file's *FullName* property.
 Demonstrate by executing the following command at the PowerShell prompt:

     <pre>
     Get-ChildItem | ForEach-Object FullName</pre>